browserengineering/book/book/scheduling-and-threading.md

 Event loops often map 1:1 to CPU threads within a single CPU process, but this is not required.
 For example, multiple event loops could be placed together on a single CPU thread with yet another scheduler on top of them that round-robins between them.
-It's useful to distinguish between conceptual events, event queues and dependencies between them, and their implementation in a computer architecture.
+It's useful to distinguish between: conceptual events, event queues and dependencies between them; and their implementation in a computer architecture.
 This way, the browser implementer (you!) has maximum ability to use more or less hardware parallelism as appropriate to the situation---some devices have more [CPU cores][cores] than others, or are more